-There is cross-school moderation and challenge of each Academy Self Evaluation Summary Statement (Peer Challenge Review) which includes Peer Head teachers, Central SI team.
+There is cross-school moderation and challenge of each Academy Self Evaluation Summary Statement (Peer Challenge Review) which includes peer Headteachers and the Central SI team.
 Following a review, schools produce an action plan to improve aspects identified within the review.

-There are five points each year when summative attainment reports are shared with the ASC and MAT School Improvement Directors Committee.
+There are five points each year when summative attainment reports are shared with the ASC and Trust Board School Improvement Committee.
 Any drop from KPI’s at these points will be investigated during the ASER meeting.
 If there are issues, which either the academy and/or SSIO feel that they do not have the capacity to improve on their own, then this will trigger support from the existing good practice and capacity across the MAT.
 If there is no resolution following that level of support then the SSIO will develop a formal action plan to improve the position of the academy.
 If the intensive support plan does not bring about a satisfactory change then the Trust board will signal a 'change in status' of the academy and consider it to be managed as a Sponsored Academy and will consider whether structural changes in leadership are required.

 The SSIO and CEO meet weekly, and any concerns about a staffing issue or drop in standards can be reported informally quickly and weekly feedback on actions can be communicated.
-The SI Director and SSIO meet on a monthly basis.
+The SI Trustee and SSIO meet on a monthly basis.
 The SI committee meet three times a year and reports are presented to the full board 3 times a year.

 There will be an extended ASER meeting at the midpoint in the year to review overall progress in the academy with the SI team.

 Capacity for school improvement comes from three levels:

-Core Improvement Team
+- Core Improvement Team

 This is made up from centrally employed Improvement Team and Associate Improvement Partners

-School to School Support
+- School to School Support

 There is a growing cohort of Waterton SLE’s providing school to school support in all aspects of the curriculum and for all levels of leadership

-Key Capacity Providers
+- Key Capacity Providers